SJElizalde/quick-asyncNet/docs/GUIDE.md

 **ecode** values (INT):

-- 0: Operation OK, no errors.
+- 0: Operation OK, no errors, no info.
 - 1: Connection Error (invalidated socket, connection timeout, bad gateway)
+- 2: File Error (Unable to open file handle or failure to write data to disk)
-- XXX: all values other than 0 or 1 correspond to HTTP response codes (*i.e. 200 is OK, 404 is NOT FOUND*)
+- XXX: all values other than 0, 1 and 2 correspond to HTTP response codes (*i.e. 200 is OK, 404 is NOT FOUND*)

 Other values: